-An Islamic family is a house in which there are sakinah, mawaddah, and rahmah (feelings of calm, love, and affection).
-That feeling always envelopes the atmosphere of the house every day.
+An Islamic family is a house in which there are sakinah ((feelings of calm), mawaddah (love), and rahmah (affection) which always envelopes the atmosphere of the house every day.
 All family members feel the atmosphere of "paradise" in it.
 Fatima Heeren in her book Women in Islam (1993) mentions four conditions in building a Muslim family.
 First, Muslim families must make the family the main forum for the formation of a resilient generation by making the family a place for safe, healthy, and comfortable interaction between parents and children.
 Second, family life must be used as a means to maintain the sexual desires of men and women.
 Third, Muslim families must make the family the first place in instilling human values such as love and affection.
 Fourth, Muslim families must be used as a refuge for each member and a place to solve all problems faced by their members (Wachyu & Winarto, 2022).